The Board currently has seven members.

 Tom Shand of Whangarei – Practitioner

-Tom is a diabetes dietitian at NDHB, based out of Whangarei.
-He has previously worked in primary health care in the Horowhenua and Taranaki regions, children’s weight management in London, UK, and, as a renal and diabetes dietitian at CMDHB.
-He also runs a sports nutrition business and has been convenor for Dietitians NZ sports nutrition SIG.
+Tom is a dietitian based in Whangarei.
+He contracts to NDHB, tutors a sports nutrition paper, and runs a private practise.
+Until recently he was the diabetes dietitian for NDHB and has previously worked in primary health care in the Horowhenua and Taranaki regions, children’s weight management in London, UK, and, as a renal and diabetes dietitian at CMDHB.

 The Board is supported by: